jmangt/test-driven-puppet/the_users_module.md

 The `Gemfile` provides a manifest of development dependencies for your module.

 Here you declare what version of Puppet do you want to run your tests with, or any other tools you might way to include.
-The default `Gemfile` looks like this:
+The default `Gemfile` includes:

+* `puppet`
+* `facter`
+* `puppetlabs_spec_helper`.
+Which contains `rspec` and other test oriented gems.
+* `puppet-lint`.
+For checking if your module complies with the style guidelines set by the Puppet community.

 ```ruby
 # /vagrant/users/Gemfile